requarks/wiki-docs/dev/api.md

 Different **permission scopes** are required based on the resource you wish to query / mutate.
 Ensure the API token you created contains these permission scopes.

-> Note that for simplicity, the examples below have hardcoded values.
-In a real-world application, it is best practice to use [variables](https://graphql.org/learn/queries/#variables) instead.
-{.is-info}

 # Examples

 The following examples expect a valid bearer token to be provided in the `Authorization` header, as explained in the [Authentication](#authentication) section above.